stevewithington/MuraNivo/README.md

 ##How To

+**NOTE:** Before using this plugin, you will need to create a [Local Content Index](http://docs.getmura.com/v6/content-managers/building-the-home-page/content-collections/local-content-indexes/).
+Your content collection should contain content items which have Primary Associated Images assigned to them.
+For example, most 'News' items typically have a Primary Associated Image.
+You may simply wish to create a content collection of a Mura Gallery, which is perfectly suited for this plugin.
+Once a [Local Content Index](http://docs.getmura.com/v6/content-managers/building-the-home-page/content-collections/local-content-indexes/) has been created, simply follow the remaining steps below.

 * Select a content item to edit
 * Go to **Layout & Objects** tab
 * From the **Available Content Objects** select menu, choose **Plugins**